The single most important innovation in micro-irrigation in the past 2,000 years.

 ANC Open Agronomy Architecture™

 The main distinction of the AgroMe ANC™ and other architectures is the clean separation of the Control System (and Control Network) from the WiFi Network and IoT sides.
-This separation is achieved by the AgroMe Hubs and is meant to keep the Control System secure and reliable.
+This separation is achieved by the AgroMe Master Controller and is meant to keep the Control System secure and reliable.

-The Hub (which in itself an Accessory Module) is considered a "Master" node in the Control Network, although in small applications it could very well be the only device present.
-Every Accessory Module has a Secure Radio Module with a frequency well below the 1Ghz range (which is totally safe for humans, animals and of course, your plants).
+The Master Controller (which is also a Control Module) acts as a gateway node to the Control Network, although in small applications it could very well be the only device present.
+Every Control Module has a Secure Radio Module with a frequency well below the 1Ghz range (which is totally safe for humans, animals and of course, your plants).
 Typical AgroMe indoor systems employ the RFM69 radios and outdoor applications may employ LoRa (longer range) modules or a combination of the two.

 The Control System and Network